06-08-2009: September Treasury Bonds: Interest Rates Stalled Before Fed Raises Them

 Other Factors - 1

-Place 5 September Treasury Bond Contracts on a Buy Watch with stoploss @ -(2 - 7/32) below the get-in point.
+Place 1 September Treasury Bond on a Sell Watch with stoploss @ +1.88 above the get-in point when recent price is represented as "177.3125".